Rutaceae: Economically important species

 The family is of great economic importance in warm temperate and subtropical climates for its numerous edible fruits of the genus Citrus, such as the orange, lemon, calamansi, lime, kumquat, mandarin and grapefruit.

-Non-citrus fruits include the white sapote (Casimiroa edulis), orangeberry (Glycosmis pentaphylla), limeberry (Triphasia trifolia), and the bael (Aegle marmelos).
+Non-citrus fruits include the bael (Aegle marmelos).

 The curry tree, Murraya koenigii, is of culinary importance in the Indian subcontinent and elsewhere, as its leaves are used as a spice to flavour dishes.

-Spices are also made from a number of species in the genus Zanthoxylum, notably Sichuan pepper.
+Spices are made from species in the genus Zanthoxylum, such as Sichuan pepper.

+Species such as Murraya and Skimmia are grown in horticulture.

+Genera such as Ruta are used in herbalism.

-Other plants are grown in horticulture: Murraya and Skimmia species, for example.
-Ruta, Zanthoxylum and Casimiroa species are medicinals.
-Several plants are also used by the perfume industry, such as the Western Australian Boronia megastigma.
+Several plants are used by the perfume industry, such as the Western Australian Boronia megastigma.

-The genus Pilocarpus has species (P. jaborandi, and P. microphyllus from Brazil, and P. pennatifolius from Paraguay) from which the medicine pilocarpine, used to treat glaucoma, is extracted.
+The genus Pilocarpus has species (P. jaborandi, and P. microphyllus from Brazil, and P. pennatifolius from Paraguay) from which the medicine pilocarpine, used to treat glaucoma, has been extracted.